sengobasar/AlphaXplain/README.md

 ## 👤 Author

-Built with curiosity, constrained compute, and the belief that understanding *how* an AI thinks matters as much as *how well* it plays.
+Built alone, with curiosity, constrained compute, and the belief that understanding *how* an AI thinks matters as much as *how well* it plays.

 ---

 *"The goal was never to beat Stockfish.
 The goal was to build something that can tell you why it moved."*